PySpice-org/PySpice/doc/sphinx/source/installation.rst

 The RPM sources are available on `Pagure.io <https://pagure.io/copr-ngspice>`_

+If you are not able to install the Ngspice shared library easily on your system, but you can install the Ngspice program, then you can use the "subprocess" mode in replacement of the "shared" mode.
+In this case, you have to set globally the default simulator using the attribute :attr:`PySpice.Spice.Simulation.CircuitSimulator.DEFAULT_SIMULATOR` to `ngspice-subprocess`.

 Then you can install PySpice using *pip* or from source.
 See supra.

 On OSX